 Step 6: Task Stack

 Can any of your to-dos get stacked or be completed simultaneously?
 For example, can you pay your bills while you’re waiting for your daughter at her ballet class?
 Can you go grocery shopping on the way home from the dentist?
-Can you listen to the audiobook you need to read for class while working out?
+Can you listen to the audiobook you need to read while working out?
 Stack and group tasks according to what makes them most efficient.
 This is not to be confused with multi-tasking, which is entirely different.

 Step 7: Schedule It

 Now that you have your tasks prioritized and stacked together, go ahead and plug into your calendar when you plan to complete each task.
 Make sure to pad a little bit of time to complete and transition between items.

 If you have too many items on your to-do list, nothing will get done.
 Not only that, you are at risk for feeling constant guilt for not completing these items, and a constant sense of “I have a lot to do” or “I am not doing enough.”

 So go ahead and give yourself permission to cross the things off your list.
 Your mind will thank you for the sense of relief and ability to rest.